bright/new-www/_posts/2017-11-14-write-native-in-react-native.md

 ### /react-project/android
-In your React project directory there is an `android` folder.
-It's structure looks like every Android project and you may open it with Android Studio for convenient navigation.
+In your React project directory, there is an `android` folder.
+Its structure looks like every Android project and you may open it with Android Studio for convenient navigation.
 Source files are under `/app/src/main/java/{some}/{packages}/` and here we will add our code.
 We will have to pack our functionality in a specific way.
 Check `MainApplication.java` file first.
 It's extending `Application` class and implements `ReactApplication` interface.
 Take a look at `getPackages` method:

 ```java
 @Override